eonbl/NeoVotingDocs/Voting/Wallet.Vote.md

 system: NeoSystem containing reference to the blockchain and your local node

-scriptHash: address of account that is voting
+scriptHash: script hash (decoded address) of account that is voting.
+You can call address.ToScriptHash() to get a script hash from an address

 candidates: list of candidates' public keys you wish to vote for, converted to a byte array